Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q20.
 Which statement does NOT describe the object-oriented programming concenpt of encapsulation?

-- [ ] `It protects the data from outside interference `
+- [ ] It protects the data from outside interference.
-- [ ] `A parent class is encapuslated and no data from the parent class passes on to the child class`
+- [ ] A parent class is encapuslated and no data from the parent class passes on to the child class.
-- [ ] `It keeps data and the methods that can manipulate that data in one place`
+- [ ] It keeps data and the methods that can manipulate that data in one place.
-- [x] `It only allows the data to be changed by methods`
+- [x] It only allows the data to be changed by methods.

 #### Q21.
 What is the purpose of an if/else statement?

-- [ ] `An if/else statement tells the computer which chunk of code to run if the instructions you coded are incorrect `
+- [ ] An if/else statement tells the computer which chunk of code to run if the instructions you coded are incorrect
-- [ ] `An if/else statement runs one chunk of code if all the imports were succesful, and another chunk of code if the imports were not succesful `
+- [ ] An if/else statement runs one chunk of code if all the imports were succesful, and another chunk of code if the imports were not succesful
-- [x] `An if/else statement executes one chunk of code if a condition it true, but a different chunk of code if the condition is false`
+- [x] An if/else statement executes one chunk of code if a condition it true, but a different chunk of code if the condition is false
-- [ ] `An if/else statement tells the computer which chunk of code to run if the is enough memory to handle it. and which chunk of code to run if there is not enough memory to handle it`
+- [ ] An if/else statement tells the computer which chunk of code to run if the is enough memory to handle it. and which chunk of code to run if there is not enough memory to handle it

 #### Q22.
 What buit-in Python data type is commonly used to represent a queue?

 - [ ] `dictionary`
 - [ ] `set`
-- [ ] `None.
-You can only build a stack from scratch.`
+- [ ] `None`.
+You can only build a stack from scratch.
 - [x] `list`

 #### Q23.
 What is the correct syntax for instantiating a new object of the type Game?